bzvnr/Renumber-Textile-References/README.md

 - [config.js](./lib/config.js) - a configuration file used to customize the project to the user's needs
 - *referenceSection* - specified in [config.js](./lib/config.js), a part of a text assumed to be the last [heading](https://textile-lang.com/doc/headings) or a unique last section in a text.
 The [program](./lib/renumberReferences.js) places all references under the *referenceSection* after it is finished renumbering them
   - As seen in the [example](#example), *referenceSection's* default value is `h2.
 External References`.
 This an be changed by following the [Configuration Instructions](#configuration)
-  - All references are placed under the *referenceSection*, regardless of where they are located in the <textarea> (for limits see[limitations](#bugs)).
+  - All references are placed under the *referenceSection*, regardless of where they are in the <textarea> (for limits see[limitations](#bugs)).
 Note that with the current implementation, any text after the *referenceSection* that is not a reference will be lost

 ## Use Instructions

-A live version of program can be used with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
+A live version of project can be used with [GitHub Pages](https://bzvnr.github.io/Renumber-Textile-References/).
 The project can also be used offline by downloading it or cloning it from GitHub.

 ### Requirements